Stereoscopy: Freeviewing

 Prismatic, self-masking glasses are now being used by some cross-eyed-view advocates.
 These reduce the degree of convergence required and allow large images to be displayed.
 However, any viewing aid that uses prisms, mirrors or lenses to assist fusion or focus is simply a type of stereoscope, excluded by the customary definition of freeviewing.

 Stereoscopically fusing two separate images without the aid of mirrors or prisms while simultaneously keeping them in sharp focus without the aid of suitable viewing lenses inevitably requires an unnatural combination of eye vergence and accommodation.
 Simple freeviewing therefore cannot accurately reproduce the physiological depth cues of the real-world viewing experience.
 Different individuals may experience differing degrees of ease and comfort in achieving fusion and good focus, as well as differing tendencies to eye fatigue or strain.

 Autostereogram

 An autostereogram is a single-image stereogram (SIS), designed to create the visual illusion of a three-dimensional (3D) scene within the human brain from an external two-dimensional image.
 In order to perceive 3D shapes in these autostereograms, one must overcome the normally automatic coordination between focusing and vergence.

 Stereoscope and stereographic cards

 The stereoscope is essentially an instrument in which two photographs of the same object, taken from slightly different angles, are simultaneously presented, one to each eye.
 A simple stereoscope is limited in the size of the image that may be used.
 A more complex stereoscope uses a pair of horizontal periscope-like devices, allowing the use of larger images that can present more detailed information in a wider field of view.
 One can buy historical stereoscopes such as Holmes stereoscopes as antiques.

+A stereographic card consists of two nearly identical photographs or prints on paper, mounted side by side onto a rigid card backing.
+However, they may also take the form of daguerreotypes, glass plate negatives, or other processes.
+The stereograph card backings can be brightly coloured with decorative printing and/ or flourished borders, or they can be drab, plain, and strictly utilitarian in appearance.
+The coloured mounts are generally uniform in colour, having the same colour present on both sides of the card; however, they can also be multi-coloured, where one colour is present on the top side, and another colour is present on the reverse.
+Brightly coloured stereographic card mounts produced in the 19th century may contain toxic pigments such as Emerald Green or Paris Green.